SleepUnit/CrushCounter/docs/README.md

 ### Static Color

 This is a single color for all 12 button LEDs.
 Changing the parameter of this base animation changes the color of the buttons.
-One of these colors is black--also known as, we don't turn the LEDs on--which is both useful for haters who don't like RGB and peope who want cool button press animations, but not a full time base animation.
+One of these colors is black--also known as, we don't turn the LEDs on--which is both useful for haters who don't like RGB and people who want cool button press animations, but not a full time base animation.

 ### Rainbow

 You know that breathing rainbow effect all RGB devices do?
 It's that.
-Changing the paramter of this base animation changes how fast it transitions between color states.
+Changing the parameter of this base animation changes how fast it transitions between color states.
 It can be super slow, or fighting seizure robot fast.

 ### Comet Chase

 A color gradient races across the face buttons of the controller.
-Changing the paramter of this base animation changes how fast it moves between buttons.
+Changing the parameter of this base animation changes how fast it moves between buttons.
 It's kind of like the Cylon eye sweep if the Cylons were at Burning Man.

 ### Static Theme

 Instead of the buttons being a single color, these are sets of themes.
-They run the gammet from old consoles to individual fighting games.
+They run the gamut from old consoles to individual fighting games.
 Changing the parameter changes the theme.
 As of writing, the list is:

 * Static Rainbow
 * Super Famicom